-Runner beans are a delicious veg plot staple – they’re one of the easiest crops to grow and produce an abundance of long green pods over several months.
-Most varieties are climbers, grown up tall canes, producing large harvests in a small area.
-A few dwarf varieties are also available, ideal for large containers.
-Pick when young, for tasty stringless beans.
+Runner beans are a veg plot staple – one of the easiest crops to grow, producing an abundance of long green pods from mid-summer to early autumn.
+Most are climbers, producing large harvests in a small area, with a few dwarf varieties, ideal for containers.

-Month by month
+Month by Month

 Keep in a warm, bright place, at over 12°C (54°F).
 Seedlings will grow rapidly and need watering regularly.

-Sow outdoors – in containers
+Sowing outdoors – in containers